abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 Can search in  POSIX extended regular expression by enclosing it with ' ' and preceding it with -E option
 $ l -E '/a/*/m\w{1,2}\\.[c-h]'

-The most usefull and powerful features of this tool are its "OS recognizable format" of input and output which could be used/piped as input of another tool, and the --exc (or just --ex) option for excluding some certain file (path) from the originally intended target path
+The most usefull and powerful features of this tool are its "OS recognizable format" of input and output which could be used/piped as input of another tool, and the -exc (or just -ex) exclusion option for excluding some certain files or paths from the original result paths

 e.g. 1st, the below will search under "lib" being under "dev" instead of "core", all of "c" file :